Initial Mammography Certification and Registration

 the Mammography Certification and Registration Handbook.

-Candidates pursuing certification in mammography must be registered with the ARRT
+Candidates pursuing certification and registration in mammography must be registered with the ARRT

 in Radiography and

 must document completion of the Mammography Clinical Experience Requirements.

 To start documenting procedures, log in to My ARRT Info and click "Pursue Post-Primary Certification and Registration."

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about ARRT’s education requirements.

 Every candidate for certification and registration must, according to ARRT governing documents, "be

 a person of good moral character and must not have engaged in conduct that is inconsistent